Skip to content

 • You must have completed thirty hours of course work**

-• You must be a full-time student at UT between each work term unless otherwise approved by the director of Engineering Professional Practice and your faculty advisor in the Tickle College of Engineering.
+• You must be a full-time student at UT between each work term unless otherwise approved by the director of

 **Please note that you cannot go on your co-op assignment until you have at least thirty hours, which most students attain after their first year.
 We also take into consideration AP credit, so students who come in with more hours will possibly be able to go out on assignment sooner.